Legoless/Dominus/README.md

 This command will generate `.travis.yml` file which is then easily commited to your repository.
 Enter the variables, which are then encrypted using Travis CI private keys.

+# TODO

+- Automatically updating Dominus submodule with latest version
+- Loading Git history when deploying and adding it to message
+- Configuration for different branches for testing and deploying

 Contact
 ======